 Our mind is a part of this flesh that God is transforming.

-The problem is… they are hurting me and they are hurting others when they come out of my mouth.
+The problem is, my thoughts are hurting me and they are hurting others when they come out of my mouth.

-Paul in Romans 7 goes on and on about how He often does what he didn’t want to do and struggles to do what he knows he ought to do.
+Paul in Romans 7 goes on and on about how he often does what he didn’t want to do and struggles to do what he knows he ought to do.
 He continues to say the flesh is weak and sinful.
-We will not live without sin – only one person ever did that – Jesus Christ – and He is now seated at the right hand of God.
+We will not live without sin, only one person ever did that – Jesus Christ – and He is now seated at the right hand of God.

-And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose…
+“And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose…

 What then shall we say to these things?
 If God is for us, who is against us? …